This article discusses the best practices and functionality of DivvyHQ's custom workflow features.

 - Start adding or editing your production steps.

-You can add and edit as many production steps as you wish between the 'In Production' and the Approved statuses.
-To add a new production step just click the green Add New Step button.
-This will be bring up the Add/Edit Task overlay (screen below).
+You can add and edit as many tasks as you wish.
+To add a new task just click the green Add New Task button.
+This will be bring up the Add/Edit Task overlay.

 To edit an existing production step, simply click its corresponding edit button (screen below) to bring up its Add/Edit Task overlay.